scipion-em/scipion-em-facilities/README.rst

 Running tests
 -------------

-First make sure that **pwem** is available as a Python module in your current Python environment.
+First make sure that **scipion4facilities** is available as a Python module in your current Python environment.
 During development, I tend to set the PYTHONPATH:

 ::